Located near the popular ski resort Jackson Hole, Grand Teton National Park is one of the most scenic places in Wyoming.

 PRO TIP: When you do Grand Teton hiking, always carry a bear spray!
 This is a bear country, and you should always be prepared for a bear encounter even when you embark on a popular trail.

 8. Jenny Lake

 Jenny Lake is one of the most popular spots in Grand Teton.
 From hiking to boat riding and enjoying waterfalls, Jenny Lake is a place you can’t miss when visiting Grand Tetons.

-I recommend spending at least half a day at Jenny Lake.
 Here are some of the best Jenny Lake activities:

 Jenny Lake Scenic Drive